MartinIwakura/MartinIwakura/README.md

-- 👋 Hi, My name is Sérgio, nice to meet you :)
+- 👋 Hi, my name is Sérgio — nice to meet you!
-- 🇧🇷 I am Brazilian! and i can speak 3 languages, Portuguese, Spanish and English.
+- 🇧🇷 I'm Brazilian and fluent in English.
-- 🇷🇺 Learning Russian at the moment
-- 👀 I’m interested in Programming and Cybersecurity.
+- 👀 I'm interested in programming and cybersecurity.
-- 🌱 I’m currently learning Big Data, Data Structures, OS, and Information Security.

 <!---
 MartinIwakura/MartinIwakura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.